 An appraisal is a valuation of a home or property and is done by a licensed appraiser.
 I complete many broker price opinions (BPOs) as a real estate agent, but a BPO is not an appraisal and not as detailed.
 BPOs are used to determine market value for banks who may be trying to complete a short sale or for banks who need to know the value of homes that are going into or have been foreclosed on.
 BPOs are not used to determine the value of houses for new loans.

-To complete an appraisal the appraiser will view the entire home, take pictures, measure the house, inspect the condition of the house and then complete a report that values the home.
+To complete an appraisal the appraiser will view the entire home, take pictures, measure the house, inspect the condition of the house, and complete a report that values the home.
 The report consists of sold comparables, which are houses that have sold recently and are the most similar to the house being appraised (subject home).
 The appraiser has certain guidelines they should follow regarding the comparables that are used to value a house.
 Sold comps should:

 - Have sold in the last six months.